pure-data/externals-howto/README.rst

 HOWTO write an External for Pure Data
 #####################################

-Pure Data (aka Pd) is a graphical real-time computer-music system that follows the tradition of IRCAMs ISPW-max.
+Pure Data (aka Pd) is a graphical real-time computer music system that follows the tradition of IRCAMs ISPW-max.

 Although plenty of functions are built into Pd, it is sometimes a pain or simply impossible to create a patch with a certain functionality out of the given primitives and combinations of these.